Nonfiction

 Dowdy Night

-Making fun of Dorothy Sayers.
+Poking gentle fun at Dorothy Sayers.
 National Review Online, June 3 2017.
 (Read)

 Outsmarting the Average Bear